CREATE SOURCE: Kafka

 EXPOSE PROGRESS AS progress_subsource_name The name of the progress subsource for the source.
 If this is not specified, the subsource will be named <src_name>_progress.
 For more information, see Monitoring source progress.

 WITH ( option_list ) Options affecting source creation.
-For more information, see WITH options.
+For all available options, see with_options.

 CONNECTION options